egyptianbman/zsh-git-worktrees/README.md

 Branch `main` is considered special as it holds your base repository.
 This means it can't be renamed or replaced.

-## Find a bug or want t contribute?
+## Find a bug or want to contribute?

 Hopefully you find this as helpful for you as it has been for me.
 Please feel free to submit any suggestions or updates you make!